 A business may be considered high risk if:

 Either condition may apply for you to be labeled as a high-risk business for credit card processors.
 The first addresses safety and health concerns, while the second addresses your business’ reliability and continued profitability.
+Learn more about high risk credit card processing.

 Merchant service providers need to make sure that they’ll be able to make money off of each transaction, something that can’t happen if your business goes under.